mmistakes/minimal-mistakes/_pages/projects-2022/index.md

 ## 1 - Quantum Algorithms
 * **Project Area :** Linear algebra, Logical Thinking
 * **Mentors :** Fahad Sheikh (Mando#5308)
 * **Description :** I have done a similar project last year, where I have done problems from Quantum Computing Nielson and Chung.
 Some parts of this project will be the same, but at the end of the project I would like for mentees to present a literature review on a set of topics I will give them.
-I would mainly focus on Nielson and Chung for understanding the basics, and would like to introduce more algorithms other than Shor's Algorithm and Grover's algorithm.
+I would mainly focus on Nielson and Chung for understanding the basics, and would like to introduce more algorithms other than Shor’s Algorithm and Grover’s algorithm.
 The mentees have to present a paper on a topic, so that it can make me sure what have they understood in the project.
+Having a good grip of python is a requirement, as in the later part of the project we will dive into Qiskit, an open-source python module by IBM.

   Prerequisites: MTH102 (Linear Algebra), ESC101 (Intro To CS)

-* **Expected Duration :** This project will be held for 12 weeks, discluding the time for preparation of Endsems and Endsems week
+* **Intended Audience :** Y20-21s

+* **Expected Duration :** 2-3 months

 * **Expected Weekly Commitment :** 6-8 hours
 <!--- * **Showcase :** [here](https://stamatics.github.io/projects-2022/quantum-algorithms)
 -->